-Philipp Hildebrand, vice-chairman of BlackRock, is a member of the company's Global Executive Committee.
-He's also chairman of the Financial Markets Advisory (FMA) and the Financial Institutions Group (FIG).
-He also oversees the BlackRock Investment Institute (BII) and BlackRock Sustainable Investing (BSI).
+Philipp Hildebrand, Vice Chairman of BlackRock, is a member of the firm's Global Executive Committee.
+He's also Chairman of the Financial Markets Advisory (FMA) and the Financial Institutions Group (FIG).
+He oversees the BlackRock Investment Institute (BII) and BlackRock Sustainable Investing (BSI).

-Hildebrand is a Trustee of the British Museum, a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
+Hildebrand is a member of the Group of Thirty and an Honorary Fellow of Lincoln College, Oxford.
 He sits on the International Advisory Board of Oxford University's Blavatnik School of Government and the International Leadership Council for Europe for the University of Toronto.
-Hildebrand is a Chevalier de L’Ordre National du Mérite (France).
+He's a Chevalier de L’Ordre National du Mérite (France).